cullendales/pong-with-power-ups/README.md

 # pong-with-power-ups
-The class Pong game with a new twist.
+The classic Pong game with a new twist.